 The aptitude test is administered by representatives of the Armed Services.
 It is an optional test but is recommended to students to help give them an idea of their strengths and weaknesses in the aptitude for certain careers.
 ATTENTION PARENTS!
-ACT AND SAT SCORES NEEDED FOR DUAL CREDIT COURSES

-HHS CODE 490596
+ACT AND SAT SCORES NEEDED FOR DUAL CREDIT COURSES HHS CODE 490596

-Students interested in registering for dual credit courses need to have their scores back by first day of class to be eligible for the dual credit course.
-For 10th Graders registering for 11th grade dual credit classes, it is recommended that the student take either test during the spring or summer prior to the beginning of school.
+Students interested in registering for dual credit courses through Marshall University need to have their scores back by first day of class to be eligible for the dual credit course.
+For 10th Graders registering for 11th Grade Dual Course classes, it is recommended that the student take either test during the spring or summer prior to the beginning of school.
 See the dual credit score prerequisites.